Turkey Hunting in Ontario

 We were hunting with Luke Scherders of Wingfeather Outfitters of Bruce County, aiming to fill a few turkey tags.
 One of those was to hopefully be Collin’s first turkey.
 With another gobbler joining the first one we heard, our hopes were running high.

-A test of patience
+A Test of Patience

 It was the second morning hunting with Scherders.
-The first morning a tom foiled us early in the morning.
+The first morning, a tom had foiled us early in the morning.
 We were entertained by hens that put on quite a show challenging Scherders’ decoys.
 Rain during the day made things difficult to lure a tom into range, and although Scherders and his team of guides put us in contact with birds, we never pulled the trigger.

 Day two started with a little excitement when a deer came close behind us, snorting and stomping when it became aware of us.
 Scherders got Collin’s attention when he suggested it was a cougar.